OpenRiskNet/home/openshift/ansible-simple-one.md

 ```

 >   If you used a different name for your inventory file from the earlier step
-    change the `hostfile=osone-inventory.txt` line in the example.
+    change the `inventory=osone-inventory.txt` line in the example.

->   Note: `hostfile` is a deprecated setting since 1.9.
-You should
-    switch to using `inventory` if you can.

 ## Start and/or add to ssh-agent
 `ssh-agent` takes care of the ssh authentication that Ansible will need
 when connecting to your OpenShift nodes.
 On your Ansible server start